ISO 27001 is Here to Stay – 2023 Update

-While our own national security is of the utmost importance, the International Organization for Standardization (ISO) is still the global gold standard when it comes to business excellence and compliance.
-27001 is the only global security standard providing requirements for an ISMS and it serves as a baseline for the development of other security frameworks across the world.
+While our national security is of the utmost importance, the International Organization for Standardization (ISO) is still the global gold standard when it comes to business excellence and compliance.
+ISO 27001 is the only global security standard providing requirements for an Information Security Management System (ISMS) and it serves as a baseline for the development of other security frameworks across the world.

 The structure of ISO 27001’s risk-based approach and the PDCA cycle make it wide-reaching and flexible.
 Instead of specific actions and technologies, it allows companies to work within their established systems, evaluate weaknesses, and develop an ISMS specifically suited to their needs.

-Under the umbrella of the ISO 27001 framework, organizations are able to manage multiple requirements at once.
+Under the umbrella of the ISO 27001 framework, organizations can manage multiple requirements at once.
 Successful implementation of the ISO 27001 ISMS covers many of the same touchpoints and systems as other security regulations.
 By achieving ISO 27001 certification, companies set themselves up for streamlined implementation of additional programs.

-Through an assessment-based approach to security, the ISO 27001 standards helps companies identify and mitigate risks.
-A series of controls helps form the management system so that it appropriately addresses each risk before, during, and after a breech.
+Through an assessment-based approach to security, the ISO 27001 standards help companies identify and mitigate risks.
+A series of controls helps form the management system so that it appropriately addresses each risk before, during, and after a breach.

-Customers are more concerned about security than ever, and for good reason.
-The number of cyber attacks on businesses of every size grows more each day.
-So, your customers look for companies with whom to partner for business, the security of shared information becomes top priority.
+Customers are more concerned about security than ever and for good reason.
+The number of cyber attacks on businesses of every size grows each day.
+So, your customers look for companies with whom to partner for business, and the security of shared information becomes a top priority.
 Some even require it as part of contractual agreements.